MichiganTypeScript/type-testing/README.md

 ## Quickstart

-Say you have a function with an inferred type:
+What if you have a fancy TypeScript function with an inferred type in your library:

 ```ts
 const shoutItOutLoud = <T extends string>(str: T) => (